Ghost-Drive/ghost-node/README.md

 GXD is a project that aggregates a number of services, such as GhostDrive, GhostVPN etc.
 It is based on the cutting-edge technologies and contains IPFS, SHA3, GUN, Web 3.0, etc. under the hood.
 GXD Network incorporates a private IPFS network and the purpose of this repository is to automate and simplify the process of node setup in GhostCloud private IPFS network for everyone.
+As this is a private network, you will always use the same `SWARM_KEY` and there is no need for NAT Forwarding of TCP/UDP ports to each node behind a firewall since all nodes spawned simply register with our bootstrap node to allow incoming traffic to the node.

 Currently, we fully support only installation in Docker and partially installation on a Linux machine (RHEL,CentOS,Debian,Ubuntu).
 We plan to fully automate a Linux install and add support for Windows and macOS.